-After passing Gate 1 the second time, the crew member will deploy the 11 metre rope (Flag No. 3) and the pilot will increase altitude.
+After passing Gate 1 the second time, the crew member will deploy the 11 metre rope and the pilot will increase altitude.
 The rope must be fully extended and free of knots before reaching the 5 metre diameter circle around the centre of the table.

 The rope will remain held by the crew member at the grip at its end.
-Manoeuvering of the rope is allowed provided the rope is not shortened by any part of the body below the upper flag.
-Both crew member's hands must be visible.
+Manoeuvring of the rope is allowed provided the rope is not shortened by any part of the body below the upper flag.
+Both crew members' hands must be visible.

-The bucket must be put down within or as close as possible to the 30 cm centre target, in one try, then the rope must be dropped.
+The bucket must be put down within or as close as possible to the 30cm centre target, in one attempt, then the rope must be dropped.